passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">Starting from these ideas</span>, we
 decided to build a <span style="color: red; font-weight: bold;">thermostat</span>
-where the main board <span style="color: red; font-weight: bold;">collects and displays ambient data</span> from remote sensors connected to a sensor board.
+where a main board <span style="color: red; font-weight: bold;">collects and displays ambient data</span> from remote sensors on a a sensor board, communicating with the main board over CAN bus.

 <span style="color: red; font-weight: bold;">For main board</span>, we chose the
+<span style="color: red; font-weight: bold;">Engicam EDIM starter kit</span>,
-Engicam EDIM 2.0 starter kit, based on the STM32MP257 module.
+based on the STM32MP257 module.
 <span style="color: red; font-weight: bold;">This allowed us to</span>
 run Linux and use Flutter</span> for the graphical interface.

 <span style="color: red; font-weight: bold;">For the sensor board</span>, we
-selected the STM32F429-DISC1 board.
+selected the STM32F429-DISCO board.
 <span style="color: red; font-weight: bold;">Despite its more limited resources </span>,
 it was a good fit for running Zephyr and using the LVGL library to develop the UI.
 -->